Fall Urban Planning Course Descriptions

 Cities are run by city governments.
 These governments are providers of Infrastructure and goods themselves and they also regulate the provision of goods by private firms; they promote health and welfare through land use and environmental regulation; and they are charged with ensuring that political power and economic resources will be distributed equitably.
 Yet governments operate in societies where resource allocation is governed primarily by markets.
 Economics provides tools, frequently controversial to guide decisions about when and how government should be involved in providing or subsidizing services and in shaping market activity.

 This is an introductory course designed to help prepare students for common analysis methods used in planning practice.
-It replaces Quantitative Techniques: Reasoning with Statistics (previously listed as PLA 4208).
 Common methods of analysis are covered using publicly available data sets and data collected through assignments.
 Through weekly readings, lectures and lab sessions students will gain a basic understanding of the tools and skills required in planning practice.
 For more in depth instruction on statistical methods students are encouraged to look into other courses on campus.
+You will attend one of three lab sections each week on either Monday, Wednesday, or Friday from 2-4pm, your section will be assigned to you at the beginning of the semester.

 Presentations as Strategic Planning Tools

-When planners stand up in front of a community group to present a neighborhood up-zoning proposal or architects speak to review boards about design schemes, if they want to see their initiatives realized they need to clearly communicate the merits of their visions.
-Public presentations provide powerful tools to focus attention and influence the outcome of planning and design processes.
-Strong presenters can transform even the most doubtful project stakeholder into a planning and design advocate.
-Conversely, great ideas, if poorly communicated, rarely get materialized.
-Today an ever-expanding array of tools exists to help planners and designers deliver their messages.
-Nonetheless, the ability to craft and deliver a strong presentation remains an elusive goal for many.
-This course approaches presentation as a strategic element of planning and design practice.
-It engages the presentation process critically as a means of argumentation, an education tool, and a form of public advocacy.
-By placing emphasis on effective integration of visual and verbal content, the seminar examines challenges associated with conveying complex planning and design ideas to non-professional audiences.
+Public presentations provide powerful tools to focus attention and influence the outcomes of urban planning and design processes.
+When planning professionals stand up in front of community groups to explain a neighborhood up-zoning proposal or leading designers address review boards about creative urban and architectural schemes, to see their initiatives realized speakers must clearly communicate the merits of their visions.
+Compelling presenters invite even the most doubtful listeners to become planning and design advocates.
+Conversely, great ideas, poorly communicated, rarely get materialized.
+This seminar approaches presentation as a strategic element of planning and design practice.
+It engages the presentation process critically, exploring it as a means of argumentation, an education tool, and a form of public advocacy.
+Today diverse tools exist to help planners and designers deliver their messages; nonetheless, the ability to craft and deliver a strong presentation remains an elusive goal for many.
+By emphasizing how to effectively integrate visual and verbal content in relation to messaging goals, the seminar examines challenges associated with conveying complex planning and design ideas to non-professional audiences.
 Readings, discussion and hands-on presentation opportunities provide participants with concepts, analytic tools and practical techniques necessary for developing strong presentation skill sets.

 Introduction to Housing